 Why is that?
 You could argue that some military spouses are stay-at-home parents by default.
 They live overseas and are bound by the status of forces agreements.
 Or they can't find a job in their area.
 Or maybe they have a giant barrel of bonbons to work through.
 Whatever.

 But I would bet that the majority of stay-at-home parents choose that gig because it works with the demands of military life.
 Between PCS moves and constant trainings, work-ups and deployments, having an at-home parent is a strategy that compensates for the absence of the service member.

 Still, the stay-at-home parent job will end.
 And when it comes to figuring out spouse employment, knowing when and how to make the transition back into the workforce is key for military spouses.

 One of the problems is that the after party -- that moment when you know your days as a stay-at-home parent are over -- comes at different times for different people.

 When I asked our readers about when they knew their job as a stay-at-home parent was ending, they offered all kinds of answers.

 For many, getting the kids in school at least part of the day opened up hours that felt empty.
-These moms said they yearned for an intellectual challenge, especially one that they could do during school hours.
+These parents said they yearned for an intellectual challenge, especially one that they could do during school hours.

 Some parents felt a loosening of the load when their kids started driving.
 They said they felt like they weren't needed as much and that they could see a time when the kids would all be gone.

-Others found that they were needed more at home during the teen years than every before.
+Others found that they were needed more at home during the teen years than ever before.
 These parents worked full-time when their kids were young, but once multiple kids were involved in multiple afterschool activities, they felt like their time was needed more at home than at work.

 Some of them do.
-And some of them really want to work as Stay At Home parents.
+And some of them really want to work as stay-at-home parents.
 This is a job they want to do while they feel that job needs to be done.